The Franklyn Liegel Award for Teaching Excellence

 Such selections are complex, and every effort is made to consider all factors that may assist in achieving equitable results.

-The Franklyn Liegel Award for Teaching Excellence recipient receives $1,250, attends an award luncheon with departmental staff, and is featured in the Continuing Education catalog and OMAG.
+The Franklyn Liegel Award for Teaching Excellence recipient receives $1,250 (before taxes) and is featured on the Otis College Extension website.
 Award recipients may be called upon to contribute their expertise in College forums focused on matters of teaching and related best practices.